dinhx068/Bamazon/README.md

 3. Then import and run the seeds.sql file.

 How to use:
-* to run the the customer app
+* to run the the customer app go to the console and run
-    * enter to the console, node customerCustomer.js
+    * node customerCustomer.js

-* to run the manager app
+* to run the manager app go to the console and run,
-    * enter to the console, node customerManager.js
+    * node customerManager.js

 Some things to possibly add/change.